MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.
 If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**.

 1. Test the inbound rule by verifying that you can connect to the VM using RDP.
-    1. Select **Connect** from the left navigation panel.
+    1. Select **Connect** from the left navigation panel or the top of the page.
-    1. Verify the IP address is set to Public IP address, leave the default port number and select **Download DRP file**.
-    1. **Open** the downloaded file and select **Connect**.
-    1. You'll be prompted for your credentials.
-Enter the Username and Password you used when you created the VM.
-If the window prompting for your credentials requests a PIN, select  **More choices**, then select **Use a different account**.
+    1. Verify the IP address is set to Public IP address, leave the default port number and where it says **Native RDP**, select the **Select** button.
+From the Native RDP windows that opens, note that the prerequisites to connect are now satisfied, per the green checkmark.
+Here you have two options to test RDP connectivity.
+You can simply select **check access**.
+Select the information icon to show the learner the details of what is being checked.
+This will be fast, especially if you are short on time.
+Alternatively, you can connect to the VM by downloading opening an instance of Remote Desktop Connection on Windows.
+This option will open the VM, upon successfully connecting to it.
+Listed below are the steps:
+        1. On your Windows search bar, enter **Remote desktop connection** then select **Open**.
+        1. In the field next to where it says **Computer**, enter the public IP address of your VM.
+        1. Once you enter the IP address, the user name should appear below the field where you ented the IP address.
+IF not, then expand **Show Options** and enter the user name for your VM, then select **Connect**.
         1. A Remote Desktop connection window opens indicating, The identity of the remote computer cannot be verified.
 Do you wish to connect anyway?
 Select **Yes**.
         1. You're now connected to the VM. highlight to the learner that in this case you were able to connect to the VM because the inbound traffic rule you created allows inbound traffic to the VM via RDP.
+        1. Close the VM, or if time permits and you wish to continue showing impact of creating an outbound rule, minimize the VM and continue with Optional demo part 4.

+1. From the left navigation panel select **Networking** then from the main window, select **Outbound port rules**.
+Speak to the default outbound rules.
+The default rules allow outbound VNet traffic from any virtual network to any other virtual network and allows outbound internet traffic.
+Any other type of outbound traffic is denied.
+You cannot remove the default rule, but you can override it by creating a rule with higher priority in the same way you created an inbound rule.

+### Review

+In this demo, you showed the information and settings associated an NSG, including the process to associate an interface to the NSG, you showed the default inbound and outbound rules, and finally the steps to create a new rule.

+### OPTIONAL Demo part 4

-1. Since you're already in the VM, you can show outbound internet connectivity to the Internet, which is enabled by one of the default outbound rules.
-    1. From the VM, select **Microsoft Edge** to open the browser.
+1. Optional:  Since you're already in the VM, you can show outbound internet connectivity to the Internet, which is enabled by one of the default outbound rules.
+Once the VM opens and you logged in as a user, select **Microsoft Edge** to open the browser.
 Since this is the first time you open Microsoft Edge, you may get a pop-up window, select **Start without your data**, then select **Continue without this data**, then select **Confirm and start browsing**.
     1. Enter **www.bing.com** in the browser address bar and confirm you're able to connect to the search engine.
     1. Once you've confirmed that you can access www.bing.com, close the browser window in the VM, but leave the VM up.

 1. Minimize the VM, by selecting the underscore **_** in the blue tab that shows the VM's IP address.
 This brings you back to the SC900-WinVM | Connect page.

-### OPTIONAL Demo part 4

-If classroom time permits, you may want to create an outbound NSG rule to block outbound internet traffic from the VM.

 1. From the left navigation panel, select **Networking**.
 You should be on the SC900-WinVM | Networking page.